Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 What is a sleep regression?

 A sleep regression is a period when a baby or toddler who has been sleeping well suddenly starts waking at night, being difficult to settle and/or skipping naps.
-To find out when and why sleep regressions, in general, happen read our article here.
+To learn more about when and why this can happen in general, read our full article onsleep regression.

 So, what exactly is the 8-10 month sleep regression?